Dakaraia6799/github-tutorial/README.md

 ---
 ## Git vs. GitHub
 #### Git:
 Is a distributed version control system and is responsible for keeping track of all changes to content it also allows you to share content with others.
 #### GitHub:
 Is a git repository hosting service, it provides a web-based interface and other things like access control and several other collaboration features.
 #### Difference:
 The difference between Git and Github is that Git takes snapshots of code however, you cannot use Github without git.
 GitHub stores save code in the website also known as the "clouds".
+Git doesnt require the use of github.